pixelgrade/customify/README.md

 ```

 Now let's create a callback which multiplies the effect of this field
-Let's say that we want the sidebar to grow faster in length and double it's value when the slider is changed
+Let's say that we want the sidebar to grow faster in length and double its value when the slider is changed

 ```
 function this_setting_can_call_this_function( $value, $selector, $property, $unit ) {